llaske/sugarizer/CONTRIBUTING.md

 As all Open Source software, contributions to Sugarizer are welcome.

-The best way to start is to do the whole [tutorial](docs/tutorial.md).
+The best way to start is to read the [architecture](docs/architecture.md) then to do the whole [tutorial](docs/tutorial.md).
 It will give you a good understanding of Sugarizer internal.

 Then, you could start to contribute by trying to fix some existing issues [here](https://github.com/llaske/Sugarizer/issues).